 What is confusion?

-Confusion is a mental state in which you may be less alert, have memory loss, or get flustered and jumbled easily.
-Some Veterans experience confusion as a result of getting older, significant sleep problems, or health conditions like dementia or traumatic brain injury.
-A normal example of confusion, like forgetting the date but remembering it later without assistance, is not a major cause for concern.
-Other episodes of confusion, like forgetting where you are going in your car while driving, may signal a problem.
+Confusion is a mental state in which you may feel less alert, or get flustered and jumbled easily.
+Some Veterans experience confusion as a result of getting older, from having sleep problems, or as part of health conditions like dementia or traumatic brain injury.
+A minor sign of confusion, like forgetting the date but remembering it later, is not a major cause for concern.
+However, ongoing episodes of confusion, like feeling disoriented for a period of time or forgetting where you are going when driving your car, may signal a problem.

 “I couldn’t remember certain things and I got all stressed.
 It became a vicious cycle because my stress would just make me more frustrated and more tense.”

-Confusion and forgetfulness can affect your work, your daily life, and your relationships with family members, close friends, and coworkers.
+Confusion and forgetfulness can affect your work, your daily life, and your relationships with family members, close friends, and co-workers.
 Some Veterans who experience confusion may find they have trouble solving simple problems, remembering details, or organizing their thoughts.
-Others may become paranoid and believe that people are out to get them, because they don’t remember who they are or what their relationship is to them.
+Others may become paranoid and believe that people are out to get them because they don’t remember who they are or how they know each other.

 If I’m experiencing confusion, what can I do about it right away?

-Don’t shy away from discussing your confusion with family and close friends.
+Openly discuss your confusion with family and close friends.
 When you’re ready to talk about what you’re experiencing, turn to them, so they may provide you with support and help you manage your confusion.
-It’s also a good idea to talk to your doctor or pharmacist and review the dosages of your prescriptions to make sure they are not contributing to the problem.
+It’s also a good idea to talk to your doctor or pharmacist to thoroughly review your medications and make sure that they are not contributing to the problem.

-Every day, Veterans connect with useful resources and effective treatments for dealing with symptoms like confusion.
-If confusion is affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
+Every day, Veterans who served in the U.S. Army, Marine Corps, Navy, Air Force, and Coast Guard connect with useful resources and effective treatments for dealing with symptoms like confusion.
+If confusion is affecting your health and well-being or getting in the way of your relationships, work, or activities, you may want to reach out for support.
 Consider connecting with:

 - A mental health professional, such as a therapist

-Explore these resources for more information about confusion in Veterans.
+Explore these resources for more information about Veterans experiencing confusion.

 VA Medical Center Facility Locator